pebreo/pebreo.github.io/Part1-intelligence-solved.md

 In my view, then our efforts to create conscious machines may need to be refocused. ..

 ## TLDR
-Problem: there isn't a clear, agreed upon, definition if intelligence.
+Problem: there isn't a clear, agreed upon, definition of intelligence.

-Solution: intelligence is bot behavior, its memory plus prediction.
+Solution: intelligence is not behavior, it's memory plus prediction.